bettygitbie/swaphub/README.md

 ---

 This proposal outlines the foundational structure of the SwapHub project, which aims to create an efficient and eco-conscious platform for the local buying and selling of second-hand goods.
 The implementation of features like easy item management, a robust search system, and user verification will make SwapHub a trusted and reliable marketplace for community interactions.

----
-Feel free to reach out if you have questions or issues while setting up the project.
-Contributions are welcome! :)

----